dart-lang/site-www/src/null-safety/migration-guide.md

 Just after the first stable release of Dart 2.12, your package's latest preview version automatically becomes the stable version on pub.dev.

-Before publishing a stable null safety version we strongly recommend that you:
+Before you publish a stable null safety version of a package, we strongly recommend following these pubspec rules:

-  * Set your Dart lower SDK constraint to **TODO: beta SDK version**
+  * Set the Dart lower SDK constraint to **TODO: beta SDK version**.
-  * Use stable versions of all direct dependencies in your pubspec.
+  * Use stable versions of all direct dependencies.

-If these criteria are satisfied, you can ignore the following warning printed when running `pub publish`: __"Packages with an SDK constraint on a pre-release of the Dart SDK should themselves be published as a pre-release version."__
+If these criteria are satisfied, you can ignore the following warning, which appears when you run `pub publish`:

+> _Packages with an SDK constraint on a pre-release of the Dart SDK should themselves be published as a pre-release version._

 You can maintain a stable release and preview release at the same time.
-For example, if you have a stable release that's `1.0.0` and a prerelease that's `2.0.0`, you can still publish new versions of the stable version (`1.0.1`) and preview version (`2.0.1`).
+For example, if you have a stable release that's `1.0.0` and a preview version that's `2.0.0`, you can still publish new versions of the stable version (`1.0.1`) and preview version (`2.0.1`).